Skip to main content

 }

 Replace billing and api with your own services.
-The important contract is the action name, the parsed payload, and the Flowboard navigation callback you call after your business logic completes.
+On native iOS, the important contract is the action name, the parsed payload, and whether you return .handled or .performDefault.

 Practical guidance